paylike/entities-api-docs/README.md

 This API is exposed using the HTTP protocol.

+The API is immutable meaning updates are not supported and any change in the data should be represented by a new entity.

 ### Request

 Any response body must be either `JSON` encoded with a `Content-Type` header